Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 Optimizations:

-* The server should either:
+* As per Section 2 of [@RFC7871] the server should either:
   * not use the ECS option in upstream queries at all, or
   * offer alternative services, one that sends ECS and one that does not.

-If operators do offer a service that sends the ECS options upstream they should use the shortest prefix that is operationally feasible and ideally use a policy of whitelisting upstream servers to send ECS to in order to minimize data leakage.
+If operators do offer a service that sends the ECS options upstream they should use the shortest prefix that is operationally feasible and ideally use a policy of allowlisting upstream servers to send ECS to in order to minimize data leakage.
 Operators should make clear in any policy statement what prefix length they actually send and the specific policy used.

-Whitelisting has the benefit that not only does the operator know which upstream servers can use ECS but also allows the operator to decide which upstream servers apply privacy policies that the operator is happy with.
-However some operators consider whitelisting to incur significant operational overhead compared to dynamic detection of ECS on authoritative servers.
+Allowlisting has the benefit that not only does the operator know which upstream servers can use ECS but also allows the operator to decide which upstream servers apply privacy policies that the operator is happy with.
+However some operators consider allowlisting to incur significant operational overhead compared to dynamic detection of ECS on authoritative servers.

 Additional options: